Butlins Redcoats

 Redcoat is the name given to frontline staff at Butlin's holiday camps in the United Kingdom.
 A Redcoat has duties ranging from adult entertainer or children's entertainer to stewarding.

 History

 Redcoats at Butlins Filey in 1947.
-All but the figure on second right are redcoats.
+All but the figure second from the right are redcoats.

 The first Redcoat was Norman Bradford.
-When Sir Billy Butlin opened his first Butlin's in Skegness he realised that his guests were not engaging with activities in the way he had envisioned: most kept to themselves, and others looked bored.
-He asked Bradford – who was engaged as an engineer, constructing the camp – to take on the duty of entertaining the guests which he did with a series of icebreakers and jokes.
-By the end of the night the camp was buzzing and the Butlins atmosphere was born.
+When Sir Billy Butlin opened his first Butlin's in Skegness, he realised that his guests were not engaging with activities in the way he had envisioned: most kept to themselves, and others looked bored.
+He asked Bradford, who was engaged as an engineer, constructing the camp, to take on the duty of entertaining the guests, which he did with a series of icebreakers and jokes.

-The same night Butlin decided that for his camp to work he would require an army of people to carry out the same job as Norman, and the role of Redcoat was formed.